 What is the best time to fertilize your lawn?

-Spring is the most crucial time of the year for lawn fertilization, as this is when the grass gathers the nutrients it needs to grow thick blades that can withstand the hot, dry summer.
-During this season, it’s important to fertilize early enough to provide nutrients for the newly growing grass, but not so early that the fertilizer disrupts the natural cycle.
+Spring and fall are the most crucial times of the year for lawn fertilization.
+Spring is when the grass gathers the nutrients it needs to grow thick blades that can withstand the hot, dry summer.
+Fall fertilization helps strengthen the grass's root system and prepare it for the cold weather, so it should be done prior to the first frost.

-In early spring, when the lawn is just starting to get a tad green again, the grass is focusing its efforts on strengthening the root system.
+During the spring season, it’s important to fertilize early enough to provide nutrients for the newly growing grass, but not so early that the fertilizer disrupts the natural cycle.
+When the lawn is just starting to get a tad green again, the grass is focusing its efforts on strengthening the root system.
 If you fertilize during this time, the influx of nutrients could cause the grass to switch gears and focus on developing its leaves, leaving the root system weaker than you’d like.

 If you’re fertilizing a lawn yourself, choose a granular fertilizer over a liquid one.
 While liquid fertilizers are quicker-acting for lawns in desperate need of food, they are also more expensive and require more frequent applications.
-Granular fertilizer is easier for DIY projects and disperses more evenly.
-Its slow-release formula also means you can apply it less often.
+Granular products are easier for DIY fertilizer projects and they disperse more evenly.
+The slow-release formula also means you'll need to apply it less often.

 You may think more is better when you’re fertilizing your lawn.
 After all, the more you feed it, the greener and thicker it will be, right?
 Not so much.
 It is possible to overfertilize your grass.
 It will only get so green and, if you’re feeding it too much, the buildup of chemicals can burn your grass and cause widespread damage.

 Now that you’ve picked out your granular fertilizer and the soil has reached the appropriate temperature, it’s time to get down to business.
 Here’s a step-by-step guide to fertilizing your lawn the right way, starting in April.